Contrastive Learning of Musical Representations: Data Augmentation Details

 \section{Data Augmentation Details}

 The default pre-training setting, which we also used for our best models, uses 8 audio data augmentations.
 Not all augmentations are necessarily applied to all inputs: each independent data augmentation is applied with a probability tuned during hyperparameter gridsearch.
 The most effective augmentations and their probabilities are presented in Section \ref{sec:data_augmentations}.
 The implementation details for each augmentation are provided below.
+We used the `torchaudio-augmentations` Python package for all our experiments \cite{spijkervet_torchaudio_augmentations}.